conradz/wd-tap/README.md

 (for example if the connection to the browser was disconnected), it will be passed to the callback.
 If no error occurred, the TAP results (parsed with [tap-parser](https://github.com/substack/tap-parser)) will be passed to the callback as the second argument.
+The raw TAP results will be passed to the callback as the third argument.
 Note that if a test fails, it will not be considered an error, the results will indicate which tests passed or failed.